-Massachusetts General Laws Chapter 269 Section 10 makes it illegal to knowingly possess a firearm / gun (loaded or unloaded) if you are not properly licensed to carry a firearm (often referred to as “FID” or “LTC” Card).
+Massachusetts General Laws Chapter 269 Section 10 makes it illegal to knowingly possess a loaded or unloaded firearm / gun if you are not properly licensed to carry a firearm (often referred to as “FID” or “LTC” Card).
 M.G.L.
-Chapter 269 Section 10 also makes it illegal to knowingly possess dangerous weapons, including certain knives, brass knuckles, blowguns, stilettos and daggers.
+Chapter 269 Section 10 also makes it illegal to knowingly possess dangerous weapons, including brass knuckles, certain knives, and other weapons.

-With the exception of law enforcement officials and those with express written permission, it is illegal for an individual to possess a loaded or unloaded firearm or dangerous weapon in Massachusetts while in a school building or on school grounds.
-This prohibition extends to any elementary school or secondary school, college or university throughout the Commonwealth.
+With the exception of law enforcement and those with written permission, it is illegal to possess a firearm or dangerous weapon in Massachusetts while in a school building or on school grounds, including elementary schools, secondary schools, colleges, and universities.
 M.G.L.
 Ch.
 269 Section 10(j).

-The Fourth Amendment protects individuals against unreasonable searches and seizures.
-An experienced Massachusetts Criminal Defense Attorney will evaluate your case to determine whether you have an argument for the suppression of evidence.
-A Motion to Suppress may be filed if the discovery of a firearm or dangerous weapon was the result of an unreasonable search.
-If the judge finds that the firearm was discovered from an unreasonable search, it must be suppressed from evidence and cannot be used against you at trial.
+The Fourth Amendment and Massachusetts Declaration of Rights protect individuals against unreasonable searches and seizures by law enforcement.
+An experienced criminal defense attorney will evaluate your case and determine whether your constitutional or civil rights were violated.
+If so, your attorney will file a motion for the suppression of evidence.
+Motions to Suppress may be filed if the discovery of a firearm or dangerous weapon by police was the result of an unreasonable search or seizure and potentially result in the exclusion of evidence and dismissal of charges.

-In some cases, there may be a question of “possession” of the firearm or dangerous weapon.
-Although possession requires knowledge and the “ability to exercise control over” the firearm or weapon, it does not require an individual to be in physical possession of the firearm or dangerous weapon.
-Constructive possession (i.e., not in physical possession) of the firearm or dangerous weapon is sufficient to meet the legal definition of possession so long as there is evidence to show the defendant had knowledge and the ability to exercise control over the firearm or dangerous weapon.
-However, a skilled defense attorney may be able argue lack of knowledge or possession in situations where the defendant did not have the firearm or dangerous weapon on his / her person.
+Although “possession” requires knowledge and the “ability to exercise control over” the firearm or weapon, it does not require an individual to be in physical possession of the firearm or dangerous weapon.
+Constructive possession (i.e., not in physical possession) of the firearm or dangerous weapon is sufficient to meet the legal definition of possession so long as there is evidence to show the person had knowledge and the ability to exercise control over the firearm or dangerous weapon.
+A skilled defense attorney may successfully argue lack of knowledge or possession in situations where the person did not have the firearm or dangerous weapon on his or her person.